ItsGreyedOut/Decoding-Aircraft-Emergencies/README.md

 # Flask:

 # Dashboard:
-Req: Your project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes) [add description and screenshots of visualizations]
+Requirement: The project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes) [add description and screenshots of visualizations]

 # Project 3 ✍️ Team members and links to their personal GitHub sites to review thier portfolios: